dreshetnyak/AudioCat/README.md

 Bug.
 When adding some files the app would freeze on the probing stage.<br>
 New.
 Added the switch for enabling or disabling media tags, also adding, deleting and moving them around.<br>
 New.
 Now dragging files into the app also work with right Control.<br>
 New.
-Now app accesps files from CLI, or if they are dropped to it.<br>
+Now app accepts files from CLI, or if they are dropped to it.<br>
 Changed the font and the font size for some UI elements.<br>
 The code went through a significant refactoring.